teaching-on-testbeds/hello-chameleon/notebooks/delete.md

 ::: {.cell .markdown}
 ## Exercise: delete resources
-Once you are done using the resources, you can delete them by running the cell below. provide the input as "y" if you want to delete the resource.
+Once you are done using the resources, you can delete them by changing DELETE = True and run the cell below.

+Once you delete your resources, you will no longer have access to them, and all the data on them will be deleted.
+Make sure that you have saved everything before you delete your resources.
 :::

 ::: {.cell .code}